 Pace fabricate a wide range of structural steel to the CE Mark standard, BS EN 1090:1+2 EXC2.

-Our CE Mark certification demonstrates that Pace has a fully operational Factory Production Control system ("FPC") in place for structural steel fabrication work, and that the FPC has been assessed and approved by a suitable certification body
+Our CE Mark certification demonstrates that Pace has a fully operational Factory Production Control system ("FPC") in place for structural steel fabrication work.
+It also shows that the FPC has been assessed and approved by a suitable certification body.